rupansh/generic-ota-app/README.md

 if you find this intimidating, it really isn't.
 Just look at this thread: https://forum.xda-developers.com/xiaomi-redmi-3s/development/rom-reloaded-caf-t3891208. or https://forum.xda-developers.com/xiaomi-redmi-3s/development/rom-pixel-experience-t3904334
 Both of these threads are mostly ready for the app!
 (And many more in the Redmi 3s forum itself)

-**Some Alternatives to the requirements-**

-- You can modify the app's **networkfetching** and **ScrollingActivity** to support other forums
-- You can modify the app's **networkfetching** to fetch the link from any post
-- You can modify the app to use parse api or json to get the latest build date in the format.
-An example using parse can be found in this commit - [https://github.com/rupansh/generic-ota-app/commit/eda9ff99858117c4b920bed266b9b7d4c39e06ab#diff-05efa0086bca94e2fc4da01cf12e3dbeR53](https://github.com/rupansh/generic-ota-app/commit/eda9ff99858117c4b920bed266b9b7d4c39e06ab#diff-05efa0086bca94e2fc4da01cf12e3dbeR53) I haven't used json files but its quite easy to use!
-The point of this app is to fetch maximum the information from the xda thread itself anyways
-- You can modify the thread title parsing in **networkfetching** but I recommend you to follow the general format instead!
--  You can modify **getDeviceLink()** in **networkfetching** to put all the links starting with the prefix in a list and then return the appropriate link according to the indice

 ## Contributing